liberolinux/libero-install/README.md

 This installer might appeal to you if

-- you want to try libero without initially investing a lot of time, or fully committing to it yet.
+- you want to try gentoo without initially investing a lot of time, or fully committing to it yet.
-- you already are a libero expert but want an automatic and repeatable best-practices installation.
+- you already are a gentoo expert but want an automatic and repeatable best-practices installation.

-Of course, we do encourage everyone to install libero manually.
+Of course, we do encourage everyone to install gentoo manually.
 You will learn a lot if you haven't done so already.

 ## Usage